WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="170"></a><sup>170</sup> “La Bamba,” Golden Globe Awards, January 1, 1988, https://www.goldenglobes.com/film/la-bamba.

-<a name="171"></a><sup>171</sup> National Geographic Society, “Dia De Los Muertos,” National Geographic Society, November 9, 2012, https://www.nationalgeographic.org/media/dia-de-los-muertos/.
+<a name="171"></a><sup>171</sup> National Geographic Society, “What Is the Day of the Dead?” video, September 27, 2022, National Geographic Society, November 9, 2012, https://education.nationalgeographic.org/resource/what-day-dead/.

 <a name="172"></a><sup>172</sup> https://www.loc.gov/rr/hispanic/1898/jonesact.html.

 <a name="173"></a><sup>173</sup> José Trías Monge, *Puerto Rico: The Trials of the Oldest Colony in the World* (New Haven: Yale University Press, 1997).

-<a name="174"></a><sup>174</sup> Luis Noe-Bustamante, Antonio Flores, and Sono Shah, “Facts on Hispanics of Puerto Rican Origin in the United States, 2017,” Pew Research Center's Hispanic Trends Project, September 16, 2019, https://www.pewresearch.org/hispanic/fact-sheet/latinos-in-the-u-s-fact-sheet/.
+<a name="174"></a><sup>174</sup> Mohamad Moslimani, Luis Noe-Bustamante, and Sono Shah, “Facts on Hispanics of Puerto Rican Origin in the United States, 2021,” Pew Research Center, Fact Sheet, August 16, 2023, https://www.pewresearch.org/hispanic/fact-sheet/us-hispanics-facts-on-puerto-rican-origin-latinos/.

 <a name="175"></a><sup>175</sup> Raquel Ortiz, interview with Gabriela Rivera Marin (American Archive of Public Broadcasting), May 15, 2020.